 - Books, toys and games

 - Ladies’ clothing

 - Children’s clothing

-Printed products: When selling printed products (visit our suppliers' directory for recommended companies), go for items that will indirectly reduce waste in your school.
+When selling printed products (visit our supplier directory for recommended companies), go for items that will indirectly reduce waste in your school.
 Printed products such as reusable tote bags or water bottles will mean less use of plastic bags and bottles throughout your school.